yossisp/spektor.dev/content/blog/spring-modulith/index.md

     |   |           |   `-- OrderInternal.java

 ```
-In this scenario `Order` uses `OrderInternal` logic, this `OrderInternal` cannot be package-private and must be public which unfortunately makes it accessible to other application modules.
-This is where Modulith comes in: in case some code in `inventory` package refers to `OrderInternal` it will automatically recognize this architecture violation.
+`Order` uses `OrderInternal` logic, thus `OrderInternal` cannot be package-private and must be made public which unfortunately makes it accessible to other Java packages.
+This is where Modulith comes in: if some code in `inventory` package refers to `OrderInternal` it will automatically recognize this as architecture violation.
 In practice this is achieved by adding an integration test:
 ```java
 class ModularityTests {